WTCSC/mac-address-changer-derk78/README.md

 ### How to use it (Python)

-The Python MAC address changer has virtually all the same functions and works in the same way with the same dependencies as the shell implementation.
-However to run the Python MAC address changer you must have Python installed, and input the path to the script into the terminal with `python` or `python3` infront of the path (e.g. `python3 changer.py`).
+The Python MAC address changer has virtually all the same functions and works in the same way, with the same dependencies as the shell implementation.
+However, to run the Python MAC address changer you must have Python installed, and input the path to the script into the terminal with `python` or `python3` infront of the path (e.g. `python3 changer.py`).
 Afterward you'll be prompted to enter the network interface and the MAC address you want to change.

 ### Dependencies
 - Bash and/or Python